guoqi1123/ml1-s2024/assignments/project.md

 # Final Project

+## Learning objectives of the final project
+- Understands the machine learning theory behind the method
+    - Can clearly describe the method using rigorous mathematical language in the final report.
+- Can reimplement the method from scratch
+    - The student should be able to reimplement the method using only basic Python packages.
+    - The student should be able to identify, describe, and analyze the effect of different engineering practices, e.g., implementation tricks and parameter/hyperparameter choices, using scientific languages.
+    - The student should be able to train the implemented model using the dataset they select, and identify and solve issues that prevent the model from convergence.
+- Can use the implemented method for custom applications
+    - The student should be able to identify a target application of their implemented method and discover the datasets they will use for the project.
+    - The student can identify baseline methods as comparison
+    - The student should be able to analyze the experimental behaviors of their model on the target application

-## Updates: Final Project Logistics
+## Logistics

+The final project will be a critical pillar of this course.
+As the lecture and homework will mostly focus on the mathematical foundation of the machine learning models, the final project will help you combine the mathematical foundation with the practical domain of these machine learning models, by writing a machine learning model and a paper yourself.

+The topic of the final project are restricted to the ten papers listed on this website.
+These papers are carefully selected, and contain the most famous and useful machine learning models nowadays.
+I understand you might want to have a more open-ended project.
+Unfortunately, we will be unable to provide useful feedbacks for you to learn and ensure fairness given the size of the class.
+However, you are encouraged to bring your own data to your project to tested your implemented machine learning model.

-Based on last week's survey, final project will still be **individual** project.
-Meanwhile, certain "collaborations" will be encouraged.
-This includes discussion among students, sharing useful online resources, and providing peer-reviews of final reports.
+The final project will be **individual**, meaning everyone needs to write their own code and final report.
+Do not panic and feel you are on your own.
+As our final project will be restricted to ten papers, for each project, there will be 8 to 10 students working on it.
+You are encouraged to form study groups with those working on the same project.
+We allow and encourage discussion among students, sharing useful online resources, and providing peer-reviews of final reports.
+You just need to acknowledge all the help you receive.
 However, it is NOT allowed to use code written by other students in the class, and everyone needs to write their own report.
 You need to write an acknowledge section in your final report (not counted towards 10 pages) to list all help you receive from other students in the class.
 Every report will be graded using the same criteria.

-The goals of the final project are to maximize everyone's learning experiences and ensure fairness.
-In the survey, the majority (79.5%) of the class expressed preference to do final projects on their own.
-Many expressed concern of fairness of allowing pair projects, which includes concern of unfair grading criteria for pairs and free-riders.
-Meanwhile, some proposed ideas of getting peer-feedbacks from each other.
-Therefore, I decide to keep the previous format of individual final project, but I will encourage students to interact with each other in the aforementioned ways.

-There is also a popular voice in the survey to broaden topics for the project.
-Unfortunately, in this way we will not be able to provide useful feedbacks for you to learn and ensure fairness given the size of the class.
-However, you are encouraged to bring your own data to your project as long as the machine learning models you use belong to the four topics we list below.

-## Overview
+## Requirements
-The course has an open-ended project, with the objective of giving you an opportunity to learn something hands-on.
-My expectation on your projects is high.
-It is not because that I want to give you a hard time, but it is because that I hope to bring you one step closer to the machine learning community.
-(Yes, by the machine learning community I really mean the real one.
-There are many gobbly goop in our times, and you know what I mean.)
-If your career goal is to pursue a data science, computer vision, or deep learning type of jobs, it is better to understand their expectations sooner than later.

-With this goal in mind, I will aim for a standard in par with ICML, NeurIPS, ICLR, CVPR, ICCV, ECCV, etc. I will ask you to write a 10-page paper.
-The teaching staff will act like the reviewers of your paper.

-You need to choose one of the topics below.
-There are specific suggestions for each topic.
+The final projects requires you to re-implement the machine learning method described in the the paper we assign you, use your re-implementation to perform experiments of your choice to demonstrate the re-implementation is successful, and write a report.

+There will be code for these papers online, and you are encouraged to first play with these codes before implementing your own.
+Do not copy or modify any code from these existing implementations as your final project; we will be able to use code plagiarism detectors to find it.
+The purpose of requiring you write everything from scratch is to help you learn how to overcome practical problems that people never talk about in their papers.
+It is not enough to only understand the mathematical insight of a machine learning model.
+To build a machine learning model that works in real life, you will face a lot of problems that are not reflected in the mathematical derivation, and need to know how to tackle them.

+We understand that everyone has a different background in the field.
+Therefore, you can simplify the problem based on your capability.
+For example, you can have extra assumptions on the data your model will work on, or you can reduce the complexity of your re-implemented machine learning model, etc. You will have to clearly state what kind of simplification you have made in your final report.
+Don't overclaim.
+In academia, your integrity reputation will be severely damaged if you overstate what you can do.
+In his class, we will **heavily penalize** overstatement.

+Your final report will be in the form of an academic paper that needs to be in the format below.
+Your submitted final report will be independently reviewed by the teaching staff, and rated according to the following criteria:

+- Does the paper clearly state the problem that the implemented machine learning model targets?
+You will have to use your own language to describe the problem. **Heavy penalty** will be added for copying (with moderate modification of) the original paper.

+- Does the paper identify and clearly descirbe similar works in the related work, and lists their advantages and disadvantages?

+- Does the paper explain the mathematical derivation well?
+You will have to use your own language to form the mathematical derviation. **Heavy penalty** will be added for copying (with moderate modification of) the original paper.

+- Does the paper clearly state the technical difficulties in the reimplementation and possible solutions?

+- Does the paper identify, describe, and analyze the effect of different engineering practices, e.g., implementation tricks and parameter/hyperparameter choices, using scientific languages?

+- Does the student train the implemented model using the dataset they select, and identify and solve issues that prevent the model from convergence?

+- Does the paper analyze the experimental behaviors of their model on selected application and compare with baselines?

+- Are there sufficient experiments demonstrating the success of re-implementation?

+- Are the limitations/assumptions clearly stated in the paper?
+Are there overclaim?  **Heavy penalty** will be added for overclaim.

+- The amount of work in the reimplementation.

+- Is the paper easy to read?
+Are your ideas elaborated clearly?

 ## Instructions
 Your report (aka paper) should have the following sections.